About

 Program Objectives

-• Recruit a superb and diverse group of early career women’s health researchers.
+• Recruit an excellent group of early career women's health researchers.

-• Provide these scholars with individually tailored research training and mentoring.
+• Provide these scholars with tailored research training and mentoring.

 • Strengthen and integrate models of multidisciplinary research, developing researchers who foster linkages across disciplines and institutions.

-• Promote the prominience of and resources allocated to women’s health research by mentoring scholars and alumni in academic advancement and leadership.
+• Promote the prominence of and resources allocated to women’s health research by mentoring scholars and alumni in academic advancement and leadership.

 Program Activities